bernardolob/Gmail-System-Theme-mode/README.md

 i.e. When your browser is on dark mode, your Gmail page turns to dark mode.
 Otherwise, if your browser is on light mode, the dark mode is disabled and your Gmail page returns to default theme mode.

 Setup Instructions:
-1 - Download the extension from the gitHub page
-2 - Open "Manage extensions" on your browser
+1 - Download the extension from the gitHub page and put it on a folder 2 - Open "Manage extensions" on your browser
 3 - Turn on "Develeper Mode"
 4 - Click on "Load Unpacked"
+5 - Select the extension folder
-5 - Make sure is the extension toggle is On
+6 - Make sure is the extension toggle is On
-6 - Open Gmail and see if it worked
+7 - Open Gmail and see if it worked

 Disclamers:
 - This extension (Probably) doesn't work with browsers that don't use Chromium.